solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 }
 ```

 I think that the above script is quite self-explanatory although I made it shorter for easier reading.
 The full script can be found [here](https://github.com/solita/powershell-dsc-jenkins/blob/master/jenkins_dsc.ps1) We have bunch of resources, most of them depends on something earlier.
 Afterwards we want to have all those resources in place.
-Only odd thing is on the installVisualStudioWebWorkload where I add includeOptional parameter for the choco.
+Only odd thing is in the installVisualStudioWebWorkload where I add includeOptional parameter for the choco.
 This is to get F# installed on the target machine as well.
 It does not come by default.
 If you need to dig on to those additional options in nuget packages you should head to chocolateys web page and investigate the packages you need to figure out if there is any customization options.

 ## Installing custom made stuff